DogcraftNet/DogcraftPlugins/Dogcraft-Shops.md

 3. Edit `plugins/Dogcraft-Shops/config.yml` if needed (see [Configuration](#configuration))
 4. Restart the server

 On first startup the plugin generates a unique server UUID in `plugins/Dogcraft-Shops/id.conf`.
-This identifies which server owns which shops when sharing a MySQL database across multiple servers.
+This identifies which server owns which shops when sharing a MySQL database across multiple servers. **If NetworkSwitch is installed**, the plugin adopts the UUID from its `server_id.conf` instead — see [NetworkSwitch identity integration](#networkswitch-identity-integration) below for the migration behaviour.

 ---